AdvancedModularManikin/DDS/AMM_Modules/README.md

 This is a series of proof-of-concept AMM modules utilizing DDS.
 These can be used as a reference to build your own AMM-compliant modules.

 #### Requirements:
 * [FastRTPS](https://github.com/eProsima/Fast-RTPS) built and installed, version 1.7.x or higher.
 Versions newer than 1.9 require additional dependancies which must be installed separately.
-Please see the FastRTPS repo for instructions.
+FastCDR versions should match the version of FastRTPS you choose: please see the FastRTPS repo for instructions.

    ```
    git clone https://github.com/eProsima/Fast-RTPS